Read John Stuart Mill with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how John Stuart Mill reasons when the first answer is not enough.

 Your view seems to depend on Harm principle and Experiments in living.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Public-reason liberalism: he tests institutions by their consequences for flourishing, individuality, and intellectual correction.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.